hahustat/Econometrics/README.md

 ## Description

-Econometrics using R to interactively practice using swirl.
+Econometrics with interactive using R programming learning platform.

 ## Installation